 Lit: R Cooke: The Other William Morris, JSG 24 (2000) pp53-59

-Glass: Amberley; Felpham; Hellingly; Heyshott; Horsted Keynes; Laughton; Lewes, – Southover; Linch; Loxwood; Newhaven, – Christ Church (formerly, now St Thomas More RC church, Seaford), -St Michael; Worth
+Glass: Amberley; Billingshurst (erroneous); Felpham; Hellingly; Heyshott; Horsted Keynes; Laughton; Lewes, – Southover; Linch; Loxwood; Newhaven, – Christ Church (formerly, now in St Thomas More RC church, Seaford), -St Michael; Worth

 Roger Mortimer (1700-69) was an itinerant painter in East Sussex and beyond, who did many portraits.
 Waterhouse characterises his works for churches as ‘indifferent’ and few survive.
 His nephew, whom he may have assisted in the early stages of his training, was the better known John Hamilton Mortimer (1740-79).